NovusEdge/NovusEdge.github.io/_posts/2023-07-07-linux-journeys-customizing-the-bootsplash.md

 ## Setting the Bootsplash Theme

 So, now that we have plymouth, we need the theme animation we wanna play.
-To our dismay, an MP4 file won't do. _Furthermore_ you cannot have a sound play (at least I could not figure out a way to do so :sob:), hence the need for `ffmpeg` to create a custom animation thing, but imma get back to that later. [@adi1090x](https://github.com/adi1090x) has compiled a [very nice repository](https://github.com/adi1090x/plymouth-themes) of some animations.
+To our dismay, an MP4 file won't do. _Furthermore_ you cannot have a sound play (at least I could not figure out a way to do so 😭), hence the need for `ffmpeg` to create a custom animation thing, but imma get back to that later. [@adi1090x](https://github.com/adi1090x) has compiled a [very nice repository](https://github.com/adi1090x/plymouth-themes) of some animations.
 I settled on the [_Hexagon Dots Alt_](https://github.com/adi1090x/plymouth-themes/tree/master/pack_2/hexagon_dots_alt) animation from the second pack, here's what it looks like:

 ![Hexagon Dots Alt Animation Preview](/assets/gifs/hexagon_dots_alt.gif)